Batgirl (film): Revelation and immediate impact

 A subsequent Variety report indicated that WBD had concluded that writing off Batgirl for a tax break would be the most "financially sound" way of recouping its costs instead of moving the film to a theatrical release with additional investment, selling it to another distributor, or releasing it on HBO Max.
 Deadline reported that the filmmakers had been told that WBD specifically wanted to take advantage of a purchase accounting maneuver, related to the WarnerMedia–Discovery merger and related strategy changes, that had to be invoked by mid-August.
+WBD chief financial officer Gunnar Wiedenfels defended the decision, which he felt had been "blown out of proportion".
+He explained that WBD was focused on moving forward from WarnerMedia's plans that they disagreed with through course corrections, such as the cutbacks.
+He said they would still make significant investments in their intellectual properties, but that these would differ from what the company had previously done.
+From July to September 2022, WBD accumulated over $2 billion in write-offs of films and television content, which it referred to as "strategic content programming assessments".

 Hamada was not consulted regarding the decision and only learned about it when Warner Bros.
-Pictures Group co-chairpersons and CEOs Michael De Luca and Pam Abdy informed him at a test screening for Black Adam (2022).
-Hamada was upset and considered resigning, but agreed to stay at least until Black Adam's release.
+Pictures Group co-chairpersons and CEOs Michael De Luca and Pamela Abdy informed him at a test screening for Black Adam (2022).
+Hamada was upset and considered resigning, but agreed to stay until Black Adam's release in October.
 The cast and crew did not learn of the cancellation until after the New York Post broke the story on August 2; El Arbi and Fallah were in Morocco for El Arbi's wedding when they were informed.
 They released a statement on August 3 that they were "saddened and shocked", but thanked the cast and said they were grateful to have contributed to the DCEU.
-Film industry figures, including Keaton, Marvel Studios president Kevin Feige, and film directors Edgar Wright and James Gunn, reached out to El Arbi and Fallah to express support.
+Film industry figures, including Keaton, Marvel Studios president Kevin Feige, and directors Edgar Wright and James Gunn, reached out to El Arbi and Fallah to express support.
 Following the announcement of the cancellation, El Arbi and Fallah attempted to log into the Warner Bros. servers to capture some of the footage on their cellphones, but they were unable to.
-Warner Bros. did set up some secret screenings of the unfinished film on its lot, exclusive to cast and crew who had worked on the film, along with their representatives and company executives.
+The unfinished film was privately screened on the Warner Bros. studio lot, exclusive to cast and crew who had worked on the film, along with their representatives and company executives.

-In January 2023, DC Studios co-head Peter Safran said the film was "not releasable" as it "would not have been able to compete in the theatrical marketplace; it was built for the small screen".
-Though he praised the talents of the actors and crew, he added that had it released, it would have "hurt" the DC brand and those involved.